thephpleague/url/dev-master/host.md

 ### Host as an array

 A host can be divided into its different labels.
-The class provide an array representation of a the host label usung the `Host::toArray` method.
+The class provide an array representation of a the host label using the `Host::toArray` method.

 ~~~php
 use League\Url\Host;